 Cruise Boats

 Members who are experienced keelboat sailors can be certified to use the DSSA’s larger cruise boats with auxiliary motors.
 Cruise boats are available for day sailing in the Duluth Harbor and the near shore of Lake Superior.
+We also provide lessons on our cruise boats so you can get certified to reserve them!

 Certification